Chet C. Sherwood

 For the latest updates, visit the Laboratory for Evolutionary Neuroscience webpage.

-Dr. Sherwood's research in evolutionary neuroscience is driven by an interest in how brains differ among species and how this variation is correlated with behavior, shaped by the rules of developmental biology, and encoded in the genome.
+Dr. Sherwood's research in evolutionary neuroscience is driven by an interest in understanding how brains differ among species and how this variation is correlated with behavior, shaped by the rules of developmental biology, impacted by experience, and encoded in the genome.
 Within the scope of this research, a particular focus is the examination of human brain organization in comparison to other primates.

-An up-to-date list of Dr. Sherwood's publications can be found on his laboratory's publications page.
+An up-to-date list of Dr. Sherwood's publications can be found on his laboratory's publications page and his Google Scholar profile page.

 Ph.D.
 2003, Columbia University